5 things to know about how GPS trackers actually work

 Why Three Satellite Signals Are Essential

-The reason you need three satellites is that only 1 or 2 is not enough to find your precise location.
-1 satellite would only create a general vicinity of where you might be.
-2 create a large circle of where you might be.
-But with 3, GPS can pinpoint your exact location.
+The reason you need three satellites is that one or two alone isn't enough to find your precise location.
+One satellite only creates a general vicinity of where you might be.
+Two narrows that down to a large circle.
+But three lets GPS pinpoint your exact location.

 With three satellite signals, that overlap narrows down to just two points.
 Usually, one of these points doesn't make sense (like in outer space), so the other one is your real location.